Laws and Rules

 This ‘Laws and Rules’ webpage details BGA Operational Regulations, associated requirements and guidance, and the law.
 The information is provided to assist BGA member clubs and their members.

+Gliding takes place under a mix of national, retained-EU and self regulation.
 The BGA is the national governing body of sport gliding.
 The Civil Aviation Authority (CAA) is the UK aviation safety regulator.

 BGA Operational Regulations